×

 How to Pack Light for a Week: Tips, Lists, and Bags

-by , May 2, 2018
+by , February 2, 2024

-The best packing advice I’ve ever received was from a Colombian astronomer I met in while backpacking in Switzerland when I was 21.
+The best packing advice I’ve ever received was from a Colombian astronomer I met while backpacking in Switzerland when I was 21.
 As he watched me struggle to lift my full 48L Osprey off the ground and on my back, he said “If you want to pack lighter, get a smaller bag.
 Whatever size bag you have, you’ll always find a way to fill it.”

 His advice stuck with me as I continued my 6-week journey through Europe: schlepping my things from train station to hostel; packing and repacking so as to fit it on a Ryanair flight; and the constant feeling of relief whenever I dropped it on the ground and abandoned it for a while.
 It would be nice to have a smaller bag, I thought.
 So what could I pack less of?